Associate Professor in Financial Mathematics; Tutorial Fellow in Applied Mathematics at Lady Margaret Hall

 Major / recent publications:

-Executive stock option exercise with full and partial information on a drift change point (February 2020) (With Vicky Henderson, Kamil Kladivko and Christoph Reisinger)
+Executive stock option exercise with full and partial information on a drift change point (July 2020, forthcoming in SIAM Journal on Financial Mathematics) (With Vicky Henderson, Kamil Kladivko and Christoph Reisinger)

 Optimal investment with inside information and parameter uncertainty Mathematics and Financial Economics 3 (2010) 13-38 (With Albina Danilova and Andrew Ng)